milesroberts-123/slim-sweep-cnn/README.md

 - [x] remove multiallelic sites

+- [ ] include polymorphism position information as another input to the network, output position table at the same time as image creation

 - [ ] use only genes with at least 1 four-fold degenerate and one zero-fold degenerate site?
 Or just allow beneficial mutations at any site?

 - [ ] re-write neural network as a function with hyperparameters